So, Does Everyone Hate The Microblading They Got In 2018?

 What do you do if you hate your microblading?

-If you're unhappy with how a previous microblading treatment has faded, you can look into pigment removal services in your area.
+If you're unhappy with how a previous microblading treatment has faded, you can look into pigment removal services in your area (Amy Jean is one reputable salon offering laser removal,with locations dotted on the east coast of Australia).
 Streicher offers a Pigment Removal service at her LA salon, STRIIIKE; it's a new, proprietary treatment designed to service disappointed former microbladers like Magsaysay.

-According to Eric Podnar, STRIIIKE pigment removal specialist, the procedure is minimally invasive.
-It removes the pigment without using lasers, which he says can often push the pigment deeper into the skin.
-"The two-step process utilizes a device that creates micro-perforations in the skin," Podnar explains.
-"Then an alkaline oxide solution is applied, which acts like a magnet to the pigment, and then it's extracted through the micro-perforations.
-The pigment is then wiped away."

-Magsaysay went through the removal process over two sessions, which resulted in a complete removal of the "redish-pink" pigment left over from her microblading.
+Magsaysay went through the removal process over two sessions, which resulted in a complete removal of the "reddish-pink" pigment left over from her microblading.
 "The process was easy and painless," she says.
-Of course, at $250 per session, this is an added cost to fix what was initially an expensive beauty treatment.
+Of course, it is an added cost to fix what was initially an expensive beauty treatment.

 AdvertisementADVERTISEMENT